vnmakarov/ruby/README.md

 * The *tables with chains* use siphash13 (1-iteration per element and 3-final iterations).
-Trunk and *open addressing tables* use slower siphash24 (1-iteration per element and 3-final iteration).
-To compare apples to apples, the third column presents results for *tables with chains* with siphash24.
+Trunk and *open addressing tables* use slower siphash24 (2-iterations per element and 4-final iterations).
+To compare apples to apples, the third column presents results for the *tables with chains* with siphash24.